somya93/Workshop_5/README.md

-# Workshop 6
+# Workshop 5

-In this workshop, introduce sub-resources and JWT authentication.
+In this workshop, we introduce sub-resources and JWT authentication.

 ## Prerequisites